The Bunny the Bear: A Liar Wrote This and departure of Roback (2015–2016)

-Return and second departure of Joseph Garcia, The Way We Rust, and Afterglow (2016-present)
+Return and second departure of Joseph Garcia, The Way We Rust, and Afterglow (2016–present)

 On February 11, Tybor announced on Facebook that a remastered edition of the band's debut album The Bunny the Bear would be released on April 11, 2016.

 Shortly after Tybor released Where It Began, which is a compilation of unreleased demos from 2008.
 Tybor also released two "rarities" albums throughout late 2016, featuring more unreleased TBTB demos as well as songs from his various side projects.

 On January 10, 2017, the band announced that they had signed to Needful Things (a label distributed by Tragic Hero Records).
 Coinciding with this, their seventh studio album entitled The Way We Rust was formally announced, scheduled for release on March 17, which will feature vocals performed by Joseph Garcia.
 This marks the longest gap of time between albums, making 2016 the first year since their debut without a release from the band.
 The album's first single, titled "Love Lies," was released on the same day as the announcement.

 As of July 19, 2017, Joseph announced that he was quitting the band to pursue a full time career of producing.
-He was replaced by Jake Reeves, who is currently "The Bear", becoming the fifth member to take on the role.
+He was replaced by Jake Reeves, who served as the fifth iteration of "The Bear" until 2024.

 On March 2, 2018, the band's new single "Let Go" was released alongside a music video.
 The band then released a subsequent EP, You Have to Die a Few Times on April 27.

 On September 19, 2020, the band posted a video on Twitter of the band in the studio recording vocals for an upcoming cover of "In the End" by Linkin Park.
 On October 9, the band released their eighth studio album Afterglow, which contains songs from the You Have To Die A Few Times EP.
 On October 24, the band's cover of "In the End" was released on the compilation album Hybrid Theory: An Encore to celebrate the original album's 20th anniversary.

 On July 10, 2021, Tybor announced via the band's official Facebook and Instagram pages that former member Chris Hutka had died.
 The cause of his death remains unclear.